marrus-sh/MarketCommons2-Ecmascript/README.markdown

 You can use X·M·L entity references to define re·usable components for your webpage.
-This requires overriding the default document template, but is fairly straightforward to do :—
+This requires overriding the default document template, but is fairly straightforward to do&#x202F;:—

 ```market
 <?market-commons 2.0 "tag:go.KIBI.family,2021:market/html" [